 Type of bulb

 After the introduction of LED bulbs, other bulbs have been used less often.
 For instance, incandescent bulbs.
-LED bulbs have a great runtime, energy efficient, provide a wide range of brightness options and are impact resistant.
+LED bulbs have a great runtime, are energy-efficient, provide a wide range of brightness options, and are impact-resistant.

 The manner in which the light is dispersed is determined by the lens reflector that surrounds a bulb.
 In most cases, there are three common choices.
 These are the flood or fixed, spot or focussed, and adjustable.

-Different flashlight comes with varying light modes.
+The different flashlight comes with varying light modes.
 Although a single light mode can provide the brightness needed, having more modes allow the user to control the light according to use.
-Many of today’s flashlight have low, medium, high, and turbo mode.
+Many of today’s flashlight has low, medium, high, and turbo modes.
 Some come with special modes like strobe and SOS modes.
 The brighter the mode, the lesser the runtime.

 Type of battery

-The type of on/off switch that your flashlight has is very important.
+The type of on/off switches that your flashlight has is very important.
 This is because some switches will require you to operate with one hand or both hands.
-It can be a side switch or tail cap switch.
-Some have rotating bezels which you will have to adjust using two hands.
+It can be a side switch or a tail cap switch.
+Some have rotating bezels, which you will have to adjust using two hands.

 Size and weight